Silk-FAW to build sportscar plant in Italy's 'Motor Valley'

 “This is an iconic area for the entire automotive network and an ideal location to meet our logistic and production needs for the Hongqi S Series,” Silk-FAW Chairman Jonathan Krane said in a statement on Monday.

-Italy's Motor Valley is home to some of the country's best known luxury carmakers, including Ferrari (RACE.MI), Lamborghini, Pagani as well as motorbike maker Ducati.
+Italy’s Motor Valley is home to some of the country’s best known luxury carmakers, including Ferrari, Lamborghini, Pagani as well as motorbike maker Ducati.

 Production at the Reggio Emilia site is expected to start at the beginning of 2023, said Silk-FAW, which last week appointed former Ferrari CEO Amedeo Felisa as a special adviser.